rdevries-thoughtworks/leap_se/pages/docs/platform/guide/keys-and-certificates.md

 This will put the certs and keys into `/etc/letsencrypt/live/DOMAIN/`.

-Now, go to your workstation's provider configuration directory and copy the newly create files from the server to your local config.
+Now, go to your workstation's provider configuration directory and copy the newly created files from the server to your local config.
 You will override existing files so please make a backup before proceeding, or use a version control system to track changes.

     workstation$ cd PATH_TO_PROVIDER_CONFIG